 Our doctors have extensive experience in treating patients who have TMJ disorders.
 We offer a range of treatment options depending on the severity of the disorder.
 They will take the time to perform a thorough exam and understand your concerns, and overall dental health.

-Typically, we suggest a custom night guard to alleviate symptoms.
-This custom fit night guard will alleviate stress that is put on the entire occlusal system from teeth grinding, and protects your teeth from being damaged.
+Typically, we suggest a custom nightguard to alleviate symptoms.
+This custom-fit night guard will alleviate the stress that is put on the entire occlusal system from teeth grinding and protects your teeth from being damaged.

-If you have been suffering with any of the above mentioned symptoms, contact Lanier Family and Cosmetic Dentistry in Buford and begin to restore your oral and overall health.
+If you have been suffering from any of the above-mentioned symptoms, contact Lanier Family and Cosmetic Dentistry in Buford and begin to restore your oral and overall health.
 Give us a call to schedule an appointment at (678) 359-4707, or request one online today.